 - You can mix with a larger range of remote workers from across the world, creating even wider networking opportunities.

-- You don’t have a fixed location, for example, if you are a housesitter, so having a reliable virtual coworking space can keep you on task on the go.
+- You don’t have a fixed location, for example, if you are a housesitter, so having a reliable virtual coworking space can keep you on the task on the go.

 - It’s easy to organise social online events with your group post-work including book clubs and catch-up sessions.